Is It Legal For Estate Agents To Lie About Offers?

 The ‘there’s a second viewing on Monday’ estate agents

-This one isn’t specifically about estate agents lying about offers, but it’s happened to us twice so it’s still worth a mention.
+This one isn’t specifically about estate agents lying about offers, but it’s happened to us twice, so it’s still worth a mention.

 On two separate occasions we have viewed a house on a Saturday morning and have been keen to put in an offer.
-Both times, when we spoke to the estate agent and started negotiating, they used the claim that someone else was had a second viewing booked on the property as a way to get us to increase our offer.
+Both times, when we spoke to the estate agent and started negotiating, they used the claim that someone else had a second viewing booked on the property as a way to get us to increase our offer.

 It was basically saying to us, ‘if you don’t get an offer accepted today, someone else might beat you to it on Monday’.